2021–22 CCHA season

-The 2021–22 CCHA men's ice hockey season was the 43rd season of play for the Central Collegiate Hockey Association and part of the 2021–22 NCAA Division I men's ice hockey season.
+The 2021–22 CCHA season was the 43rd season of play for the Central Collegiate Hockey Association and part of the 2021–22 NCAA Division I men's ice hockey season.
 The regular season began on October 2, 2021, and concluded on February 26, 2022.
 The conference tournament began on March 4 and ended on March 19, 2022.

 Revival

 On February 18, 2020, 7 schools that had previously announced their departure from the WCHA after the 2020–21 season in order to form a new conference officially announced that their new conference would be a reestablished CCHA.
 Bowling Green, which had been a founding member of the CCHA in 1971 and remained in the conference until its dissolution in 2013, had retained control of the name in the interim.

 A year earlier, St. Thomas was involuntarily removed from the MIAC, which would take effect after the 2020–21 scholastic year.
 In July 2020 the NCAA gave permission for the university to promote its athletic programs from Division III directly to Division I without the normal waiting period or ineligibilities.
 Within two weeks time, St. Thomas applied for and was approved as the 8th member of the conference to begin play this season.

 After the conclusion of the 2020–21 season, Alabama–Huntsville, another WCHA team, submitted a bid to be accepted as the conference's 9th member.
 On May 5, 2021, the CCHA rejected Alabama–Huntsville's inclusion.